 The Morrisons Tree Nutcrackers

 I happened upon these in Morrison’s last year and bought a couple of packs!
 They came in packs of six and were really cheap!
-They are still packed away at the moment but as soon as I have unpacked them I will add photos of them!

 The M&S Tree Nutcrackers